watsonfellowship/watson-51/_fellows/emma-sullivan.md

 ---

-By engaging with international literary production teams, newspaper publications, libraries, writers’ workshops, and artists, I sought to understand how literary programs can be designed responsively to the needs of those they serve.
-To further examine community practices, I looked towards international research networks, heritage trusts, and municipal recreation infrastructure.
+By engaging with international literary production teams, newspaper publications, libraries, writers’ workshops, and artists, I learned how literary programs can be designed to respond the needs of those they serve.
+To further examine community practices, I explored international research networks, heritage trusts, and municipal recreation infrastructure.